App Structure

 Having a template is important because it defines what goes where, making both writing and reading code easier.
 It saves developers from having to decide where to place each part of the code, and helps newcomers know where to find things, so its important for:

-- Maintainability
+- Maintainability and readability

-- Reduce spaghetti code
+- Avoiding overengineering and spaghetti code

-Options
+Architecture Options

-1. By Feature (recommended)
+1. By Feature

-- Simple architecture, Group by feature, Modular monolith.
+- Simple architecture, Group by feature.

 app-be